retaildevcrews/helium-csharp/README.md

   - Tag the image with ```:1.0.8```
   - Tag the image with ```:stable```
   - Note that the ```v``` is case sensitive (lower case)
+- Once the `secrets` below are set, create a new branch, make a change to a file (md file changes are ignored), commit and push your change, create a PR into your local master
+- Check the `Actions` tab on the GitHub repo main page

 CD is supported via webhooks in Azure App Services connected to the ACR or DockerHub repository.
-See the Helium setup instructions for details.

-### Testing

-The end-to-end test is executed as part of the CI-CD pipeline and requires the Azure Service Principal be setup per the instructions above and the following `secrets` be set in your GitHub repo:
+### CI to Azure Container Registry

+In order to push to ACR, you set the following `secrets` in your GitHub repo:

 - Azure Login Information
   - TENANT
   - SERVICE_PRINCIPAL
   - SERVICE_PRINCIPAL_SECRET

-### Pushing to Azure Container Registry

-In order to push to ACR, you must create a Service Principal that has push permissions to the ACR and set the following `secrets` in your GitHub repo:

 - ACR Information
   - ACR_REG
   - ACR_REPO
   - ACR_IMAGE

-### Pushing to DockerHub
+### CI to DockerHub

 In order to push to DockerHub, you must set the following `secrets` in your GitHub repo:

 - DOCKER_REPO
 - DOCKER_USER
 - DOCKER_PAT
-  - Personal Access Token
+  - Personal Access Token (recommended) or password

 ## Contributing